DinoBansigan/JekyllNowBlog/_posts/2018-12-10-Blog-With-JekyllNow-And-GitHub-Pages.md

 creating and maintaining your blog.
 (Markdown is very easy to learn though even for non developers.)

 Regardless of whether you are a developer or not, this approach is pretty easy to follow and you will end up with a simple blog that just works.
-You don't even need a custom domain to try this out and your blog will be hosted for free on [Github pages](https://pages.github.com/).
+You don't even need a custom domain to try this out and your blog will be hosted for free on [Github pages](https://pages.github.com/). *This is how this blog/site was created as well.*

 There are a number of articles/posts about this topic already so I won't rehash what others have already written.
 I'll keep this short and simple and just point you to where you need to go to get this done.